Every city has a Fortitude Valley.

 King Lear’s Throne is at 3/693 Ann Street, Fortitude Valley.
-Drop in for a tinnie.
+Drop in for a tinnie and tunes.
 Don’t overthink it.

 This is a den of drinking that celebrates all things monstrous, horrific and supernatural… and also games.
 Lots and lots of games.
 We’re talking rows of arcade games from yesteryear, a flurry of pinball machines, hundreds of board games and card games of all sorts, and a handful of consoles that bring out everyone’s inner child… and all while you’re surrounded by the stuff of nightmares.